leklab/Balthazar/PALS-C_oligos_generator/readme.md

 - Reads the barcode file to generate unique adaptors for each oligo.
 - Generates mutations based on the chosen mode and writes the results to the output file.

 # Notes

 ## test_input.fa

-test_input.fa is the sequence of Addgene plasmid 205150.
+test_input.fa is the sequence of Addgene plasmid 205150 in the FASTA format.

+## output.fasta

+output.fasta contains sequences of the oligos to order.

+For instance, the example commands generate 4,455 oligos to order.

+The synthesized oligos are ready for use for PALS-C cloning.

+## Output printed on the screen of the example command:

+    Block number: 6
+    Block size except the last: 248
+    Last block size: 245
+    Type2S enzyme: BsmBI

 ## Details of default_enzymes.tsv